TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 *   infringe the copyright, trademark, patent, publicity, moral, database, and/or other intellectual property rights (collectively, "**Intellectual Property Rights**") that belong to or are licensed to eBay.
 Some, but not all, actions that may constitute infringement are reproducing, performing, displaying, distributing, copying, reverse engineering, decompiling, disassembling, or preparing derivative works from content that belongs to eBay or someone else;

-*   infringe any Intellectual Property Rights that belong to third parties affected by your use of the Services or post content that does not belongs to you;
+*   infringe any Intellectual Property Rights that belong to third parties affected by your use of the Services or post content that does not belong to you;

 *   commercialize any eBay application or any information or software associated with such application, except with the prior express permission of eBay;